What are the top three things you want to learn in 2014?

 discover the same syntax to work with MongoDB.

-What new programming technique did you learn this year?
+What new programming technique did you learn in 2013?

 I already knew the basics of descriptors because of some examples I wrote for